Analyze clinical, translational, and basic science data quickly and powerfully with Gardner, the CRI’s high performance computing cluster.

 A: No, HIPAA training is not required for scientists working with basic science data.

-A: Submit a ticket here or email us.
+A: Submit a ticket here

-MEET OUR MANAGER OF SCIENTIFIC COMPUTING
+MEET OUR ASSOCIATE DIRECTOR OF SCIENTIFIC COMPUTING

 Mike Jarsulic is a graduate of the University of Pittsburgh and has been with the CRI since September 2012.
 He previously worked at the Bettis Atomic Power Laboratory, where he was a scientific programmer focused on modernizing thermal/hydraulic design software before moving into HPC.
 Mike is well-versed in a variety of programming languages including Fortran, C/C++, Java, and Perl.
 His other interests in HPC include distributed memory programming, compiler optimizations, and long-term reproducibility of results.